-Fact-checked news reports and personal opinions about political events and electoral issues.
+Fact-checked news and opinions related to politics, current events and election issues.
 All comments are welcome.
-Hosted by Rob Lafferty, former newspaper editor and National Affairs columnist now living deep in the woods of Oregon's Coast Range...
+Posted by Rob Lafferty, former newspaper editor and National Affairs columnist now living deep in the woods of Oregon's Coast Range...

 A Government Rises From Exile

 (This article was first published in Hawai'i in 2000)